Table of Contents

 Prior approval of the program and the individual courses by the Associate Dean for Academic Affairs or designee is required in order to receive any credit for such courses.

 To receive transient credit hours at FSU College of Law, the student must earn a C or better or the equivalent in the course.
-Credit will be awarded by FSU College of Law on a Satisfactory/Unsatisfactory (S/U) basis only.
-As in the case of other transient credit, one-half of the credits for graded program courses count toward the total number of graded credits required for graduation.
+Credit will be awarded by the FSU College of Law on a Satisfactory/Unsatisfactory (S/U) basis only.
+As in the case of other transient credits, one-half of the credits for graded program courses count toward the total number of graded credits required for graduation.

 Credits earned pursuant to such a program will not count toward the student’s 45 credits at FSU necessary for graduation as an FSU student.